 The big one, of course, is comfort.
 We put an air handler with a built-in thermostat in each room you want to treat.
 That means every room, or zone, gets customized treatment.
 It doesn’t matter if the living room feels great.
 The air handler down there can power down while the one in the master bedroom keeps providing heat until the upstairs is just as comfortable.

 Mini split uses a heat transfer process instead of generating heat by using fossil fuels.
-We go into more detail in this article.
 But, the short of it is that a heat transfer requires a fraction of the energy needed for conventional AC.

 The heat pumps also have variable-speed motors.
 So, instead of stopping and starting a few times every hour, the system spends most of the time in low-power, low-speed mode.
 It maintains the temperature within a degree of your settings (no getting colder before the furnace kicks back on) instead of clicking on to course-correct when it gets chilly.